AvianFlu/gpgstore/ReadMe.md

 `gpgstore` can currently do two things: encryption from the master JSON to tiered .gpg files, and decryption of a given .gpg back to the screen.

 **Please Note** that you may need to enter the password for your secret key in order to use it for decryption.

+## Todo

+     commands:

+       ( each command will prompt user for additional input of selecting tier )

+       list     - lists all password tiers
+       use      - start using a password tier add      - add a new password tier rm       - remove a password tier

+     ( while using a tier, gpgstore enters and holds a prompt )

+     commands while inside a tier:
+       add  <name>    - adds a new credentials object rm   <name>    - removes a credentials object view <name>    - view sensitive data
+       edit <name>    - edits a credentials object